lucasmezencio/resume/README.md

 >
 > skype: lucas.mezencio
 >
-> +55 (31) 99705 6636
+> +55 (31) 997 056 636

 ------
 ### Summary

-I am an experienced web developer, building softwares since 2008.

-I have experience developing and maintaining systems and web applications, solid knowledge of data modeling and Linux servers administration.

-I try to focus on quality code always praising good practices, ensuring application performance and scalability.
+I am an experienced web developer, building software since 2008.
+I have experience developing and maintaining systems and web applications, solid knowledge of data modelling and Linux servers administration.
+Besides that I try to focus on quality code always praising good practices, ensuring application performance and scalability.

 I love electronics and to play once in a while with my Arduino at home.

-I like (and I know) regular expressions and I am a Git and Free and Open Source Software enthusiastic.

-Certified ScrumMaster by Scrum Alliance.
-I believe in Agile Manifesto in software development and especially the interaction of individuals in the course of development, and that great softwares are built on top of great people.
+I like (and I know) regular expressions and I am a Git and Free and Open Source Software enthusiastic, Certified ScrumMaster by Scrum Alliance, spreading the Agile Manifesto in software development and especially the interaction of individuals in the course of development, and that great software are built on top of great people.

 I'm communicative, extroverted and friendly.